chipsalliance/tac/README.md

 ### Lifecycle

 Each project is categorized according to a [project lifecycle process](./projects/), managed by the TAC.
-Projects and workgroups will have different maturity levels, and the lifecycle process seeks to balance their needs and expectations with available resources.
+Projects will have different maturity levels, and the lifecycle process seeks to balance their needs and expectations with available resources.

 #### Project categories

 * **[Sandbox](projects/README.md#sandbox)**: Optional pre-membership stage to help a project prepare for the TAC's consideration.
 Sandbox projects are not yet part of CHIPS Alliance, but may be allocated TAC resources to help with the process.
-* **[Graduated](projects/README.md#graduated)**: A project which has been accepted by the TAC, assigned to a workgroup, met the graduation requirements, and demonstrated sustainable momentum.
+* **[Graduated](projects/README.md#graduated)**: A project which has been accepted by the TAC, met the graduation requirements, and demonstrated sustainable momentum.
 * **[Archived](projects/README.md#archived)**: A former Graduated project which has been archived for strategic or practical reasons.

-#### Workgroup levels

-* **Active**: Contains at least one Graduated project, or a majority of the TAC has voted to create the workgroup to collaborate on future projects.
-* **Archived**: No longer contains any Graduated projects.

-The TAC has sole authority over a project's lifecycle stage and workgroup, including the decision to accept or reject project proposals.
-It also may create or consolidate workgroups at its discretion.
+The TAC has sole authority over a project's lifecycle stage, including the decision to accept or reject project proposals.

 #### Instantiating projects